ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The value in the token parameter is used to match responses to requests.
 This is particularly useful when a TAM issues multiple concurrent requests to a TEEP Agent.

-request
+data-item-requested
-: The request parameter indicates what information the TAM requests from the TEEP Agent in the form of a bitmap.
+: The data-item-requested parameter indicates what information the TAM requests from the TEEP Agent in the form of a bitmap.
 Each value in the bitmap corresponds to an IANA registered information element.
 This specification defines the following initial set of information elements: